|

 this deflection is extremely small, in fact, increasing null

-improved acceleration resolution.
-Since the active member of
+acceleration resolution.
+Since the active member of the force-balance

-in the circuitry than to actual mechanical hysteresis.
-Damping
+than to actual mechanical hysteresis.
+Damping of the seismic

-of the seismic assembly is accomplished both electrically and
+assembly is accomplished both electrically and mechanically with

 The servo accelerometer